HuotChu/phanshot/README.md

 ## Getting Started
 There are 2 ways to use phanshot within your application:

+### Method 1
-1. Use the built-in router to handle requests and responses.
+Use the built-in router to handle requests and responses.

 - In your app entry file (index.js,  app.js, etc.) require **Express** and the phanshot router.
   ```javascript